How I made this website

 All very simple!
 Of course, this system does not have nearly the power of a real CMS like Drupal or Wordpress.
 But, since the generated website is completely static, without any dependency of PHP or SQL, the website is not easy to hack.

-For the ratrabbit website the time to generate the whole website is less than 1.5 seconds when using "markdown" as filter for the "content.txt" files, somewhat more then 3 seconds when using "pandoc" as filter (which I do).
+For the ratrabbit website the time to generate the whole website is about 2 seconds when using "markdown" as filter for the "content.txt" files, about 2.7 seconds when using "pandoc" as filter (what I do).

 Interested readers are welcome to the more in depth section.